 Clinical Training in Year One (12 months) and Year Two (6 months):

 Research Training in Year Two (6 months) and Year Three (12 months):

 The second year (6 mo) and third year of training are devoted to research.
 All fellows are expected to engage in a hypothesis-driven research project in a clinical, translational, or basic science arena.
-During the research block, the fellow spends the majority of his/her time engaged in their research project, under the mentorship and supervision of a faculty advisor, while continuing a continuity outpatient clinic experience in disease-specific units at Yale.
+During the research block, the fellow spends the majority of his/her time engaged in his or her research project, under the mentorship and supervision of a faculty advisor, while continuing a continuity outpatient clinic experience in disease-specific units at Yale.

 2nd and 3rd year fellows are expected to present their research at least annually at the Research in Progress conference.
 In addition, it is expected that each fellow’s research activities will lead to at least one abstract presentation at a national meeting (e.g., ASCO, ASH, AACR) and at least one peer-reviewed publication.
-Concurrent course work offered through the University is recommended to augment the fellow’s research goals, and, specifically, fellows are expected to enroll in one or more of the core courses offered through the Investigative Medicine Program (see below Research Opportunities and Programs In addition, fellows who are pursuing a career in clinical investigation are expected to submit an application to the AACR/ASCO Workshop on Methods in Clinical Cancer Research (“Vail Workshop”) or the ASH Clinical Training Research Institute.
+Concurrent course work offered through the University is recommended to augment the fellow’s research goals, and, specifically, fellows may enroll in one or more of the core courses offered through the Investigative Medicine Program (see below Research Opportunities and Programs).
+In addition, fellows who are pursuing a career in clinical investigation are expected to submit an application to the AACR/ASCO Workshop on Methods in Clinical Cancer Research (“Vail Workshop”) or the ASH Clinical Training Research Institute.

 Research Opportunities and Programs: